Lou Corsetti – Coaching Coordinator – Community Coach Varsity Boys, The Marist School

 Prior to her years at Mt.
 Pisgah, Mary Jo volunteered her time at Esther Jackson Elementary School.
 She headed and designed the schools float for the Roswell Youth Day Parade which won 1st place for 3 years in a row.

-Mary Jo now contributes to AYL as the Administrative Assistant and currently works for The Marist School Athletic Department and is the Marist Varsity Girls Head Coach
+Mary Jo now contributes to AYL as the Administrative Assistant , works for The Marist School Athletic Department and is the Marist Varsity Girls Head Coach

 Gordon Corsetti – Head Official, Youth, JV, Varsity and Collegiate Official, Manager of Men’s Officials Education Program

 Gordon Corsetti began playing lacrosse during 5th grade at Atlanta Youth Lacrosse.
 He found a passion in defense and continued in the position during his competitive lacrosse years.
 Gordon played for Pace Academy for three years earning 2nd Team All-State his senior year in 2006.